mary-el/face_recognition/README.md

 * no_name_user: how unknown people are labelled
 * show: True \ False - show camera input on screen
 * test_mode: True \ False - in test mode the turnstiles do not work

+* camera
+  + id: camera IP \ 0 for default camera
-* frame_mode: full \ center - how frames face is located relately to the camera areas
+  + frame_mode: full \ center - how frames face is located relately to the camera areas

 * connection:
   + host: IP of the host, responsible for the turnstile opening